gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 My research agenda focuses on **comprehending how people understand social inequality**.
 In my ongoing doctoral dissertation I explore **how socioeconomic segregation within individuals' social environments influences their attitudes towards inequality**, with an emphasis on perceptions of inequality and preferences for redistribution.
 I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.

 Throughout my academic and professional journey, I have actively engaged in diverse roles within universities, research centers, and public institutions.
-My experience encompasses **undergraduate teaching, social research, and data analysis**, with a primary focus on **inequality, social mobility, social stratification, and quantitative methods**.
+My experience encompasses **undergraduate teaching, social research, and data analysis**, with a primary focus on **subjective inequality, social stratification, social mobility, and computational social sciences**.
 I have served as a **research assistant** on various projects.
 In one instance, I analyzed the impact of specific university careers on social mobility patterns and elite reproduction in Chile.
 In another, I explored in depth the study of the theoretical approaches to distributive and procedural justice.
 Lastly, I investigated the determinants of preferences for redistribution in Latin America, utilizing a longitudinal and multilevel approach.

 {style="text-align: justify;"}